 I do many school visits each year, as well as speaking at conferences and libraries.
-A day-long school visit consists of up to three 50-minute large group presentations or smaller writing workshops and book signings.
-I prefer to stay within a three hour drive from northwest NJ, but if it’s a few days in a row of schools I’m open to talking about it.
+A day-long school visit consists of two 50-minute large group presentations or smaller writing workshops, along with book signings.
+I prefer to stay within a two-hour drive from northwest NJ, but if it’s a few days in a row of schools I’m open to talking about it.

-If you are a teacher, school media specialist, or librarian, please email me directly at [email protected], preferably between 8 months and a year of when you’d like to schedule a visit (although do check in if it’s last minute, I’ve found that can work well if the timing’s right).
+If you are a teacher, school media specialist, or librarian, please email me directly at email@example.com, with as much advance notice as possible.
 Please note, I don’t list my school visits since they are not open to the public, but feel free to ask if there are any coming up in your area if you’d like to add onto one, or come watch a presentation.

 Find some tips on planning a successful school visit here.